bioinformatics-policlinicogemelli/POLE/README.md

 As mentioned before, if at least one of these next mutations are featured in the analized VCF, the score will rise by +1.

-Below the mutations that are considered recurrent in POLE, along wIth chromosomal position, nucloetide substitution and protein change:
+Below the mutations that are considered recurrent in POLE, along with chromosomal position, nucleotide substitution and protein change:

 	CHROM: POS			NUCL.
 SUB.
 PROT.
 CHANGE
 	chr12:133253184		c.857C>G		P286R